德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Dave Pahl - Head of IR & VP

-• Near term, I would say, besides things stabilizing, we've experienced greater supply constraints over the last 2 years as Embedded has previously had to rely on foundries to supply that demand.
+• Near term, I would say, besides things stabilizing, we've experienced greater supply constraints over the last two years, as Embedded has previously had to rely on foundries to supply that demand.
 And so those constraints are alleviating.
 And I think that that's just something that you see across the industry.

 • So thank you, Harlan.
 And we'll go to the next caller.